 Identity is listed as the number one struggle for adolescents.
 Students have to deal with the negative stereotypes and ‘phobia’ against Muslims fueled by media reports of atrocities in countries with large Muslim populations and opinion media from conservative news outlets.

 Some teenage Muslim students shared reports of class political discussions that were fraught with misinformation and hostility that made them uncomfortable, frightened or angry.
-In light of the recent tragedy in North Carolina with three young Muslims, some students confided that they feel vulnerable.

 However, these issues come second to student’s concern over peer pressure.
 Muslim boys reported that they are seen as weak or potentially gay if they don’t have a girlfriend or openly pursue a relationship.
 Both boys and girls shared that they are automatically termed a ‘nerd’ and thus socially isolated because they don’t date, drink, smoke, ‘rage’ or experiment with drugs.